-- If accepted into the SBIR/STTR SparkPlug program, the startup can then apply to the First Flight Ventures Lift Off program.
+- If accepted into the SBIR/STTR SparkPlug program, the startup will receive funding to support grant writing assistance.

 - Additionally, ORC will convene and conduct quarterly roundtable meetings to discuss best practices, tips and tricks, gotchas, and highlight successes from the participants of the SBIR/STTR Spark Plug Program as well as other experienced teams that have won SBIR/STTR awards.
 Lunch will be provided.

 Application will be reviewed by experts in the field of commercialization and entrepreneurship with experience in judging SBIR/STTR applications.

 Notifications of award will be within 45 days of submission of the application by the startup to ORC.